maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 ### Colors

-Maizzle uses the [default colors](https://tailwindcss.com/docs/customizing-colors) from Tailwind CSS.
+Maizzle uses the [default color palette](https://tailwindcss.com/docs/customizing-colors) from Tailwind CSS.

 You may define your own colors, or even extend or change the default color palette by adding a `colors` key to your Tailwind config: